Ernestine Hill: Life

-Writing career
+Legacy

 The majority of her writing, which comprised books as well as articles for newspapers and such journals as Walkabout, resulted from her wide travels across Australia.
 They recorded her adventures and focus on the Australian landscape.
 She could also be controversial.
-For example, her reporting of a gold strike at the Granites in the Northern Territory in 1931 contributed to financial ruin for some and was branded irresponsible.

-She is best known for The Territory.
-However, her only novel, My Love Must Wait, a fictionalised biography of sailor and navigator Matthew Flinders, sold well overseas as well as in Australia.
-During the 1930s she formed a friendship with Daisy Bates and later claimed to be mostly responsible for Daisy Bates' The Passing of the Aborigines, although this is a contentious issue.
-AustLit: The Australian Literature Resource claims that Bates eventually confirmed that Hill did ghost-write the book.
+She is best known for The Territory (1951).
+However, her only novel, My Love Must Wait (1941), a fictionalised biography of sailor and navigator Matthew Flinders, sold well overseas as well as in Australia.

+Hill's portrait, painted in 1970 by Sam Fullbrook, is in the Queensland Art Gallery an image of this portrait is available through the National Archives of Australia.